codingkapur/deep-dive-into-java/README.md

     - Uniform APIs
 Collection Frameworks:
     Definition:
-        - group of classes and interfaces which define the different data structures for stroing the collection of elements.
+        - combination of classes and interfaces which define the different data structures for stroing the collection of elements.
         - it provides a standardized set of data structures.
 Interfaces in collections:
     - Iterables